 - Broccoli: I use two cups of small broccoli florets in this dish.

-- Bell Pepper: Dice up one small bell pepper.
+- Bell Peppers: Dice up one small red bell pepper.

 - Mushrooms: You’ll need one cup of thinly sliced mushrooms.